 Right from the start, cacao butter is a bit of a misnomer.
 There's no butter or dairy in cacao butter, nor is it particularly buttery in flavor.
 Rather, cacao butter is technically an oil.
 Traditionally, when making chocolate, peeled Theobroma cacao beans are crushed into cacao nibs, and then pressed and ground with very high pressure.
-This process creates two products: the dry, brown, powdery cacao "cake," otherwise known as cacao powder, and the pure cacao fat, otherwise known as cacao butter.
+The process of pressing cacao nibs creates two products: the dry, brown, powdery cacao "cake," otherwise known as cacao powder, and the pure cacao fat, otherwise known as cacao butter.
 Cacao butter looks like a golden-hued oil when melted at low heat, and hardens into a cream-colored solid when cooled to room temperature.
 Cacao butter is the reason why your chocolate bars are so smooth, and why the chocolate chips in cookies are hard to the touch, but melt in your mouth.

 Cacao Butter vs. Cocoa Butter

 Is there a difference between cacao butter and cocoa butter?
 In short: No. Cacao butter and cocoa butter are one and the same and both terms can be used interchangeably.